takeoff-env/takeoff/api/docs/using-env-file.md

 You can create a `.env` file at the root of `api` to set certain environment variables.
 This allows you to overide certain configuration options as your server starts up, or provide options to your plugin.

+You access these values via nodes standard `process.env`

 Current available variables are:

 |Variable           |default        |Description|